 It is also important to remember that statistics on the survival rates for people with STS are an estimate.
 The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
-So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+This means the estimate may not reflect the results of advancements in how STS is diagnosed or treated from the last 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society website and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program (sources accessed February 2021).
+Statistics adapted from the American Cancer Society website and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program.
+(All sources accessed January 2022.)

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by STS.
 Use the menu to choose a different section to read in this guide.